jvts020/Academia-App/README.md

-# To-do-List-Flutter-App
+# Academia-App
-I created a to-do list app using Flutter
+I created a Trei.no app using Flutter